skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 across the path.
 Eomer examines it, finding that it leads to a pile of large rocks that look out-of-place atop the cliff-like slope.
-It's easy for them to figure out that the wire probably causes a torrent of falling rocks to spill accross the path.
+It's easy for them to figure out that the wire probably causes a torrent of falling rocks to spill across the path.
 Instead of disabling it, they simply step over the tripwire and move on.

 After a few minutes the cliff gives way and they come to an open area.